 Overwintering stage: cocoon, resembles a silken egg wrapped in leaves

-True fact: Due to its large eyespots, this moth is named after the Cyclops Polyphemus (a one-eyed monster) that Homer encountered during his odyssey.
+True fact: Due to its large eyespots, this moth is named after the Cyclops Polyphemus (a one-eyed monster), a legendary character from The Odyssey.
+In The Odyssey, Homer writes about an encounter between the Cyclops Polyphemus and the hero, Odysseus.
 Like other giant silkmoths and the imperial moth, adult Polyphemus moths do not eat as adults, living only a week or two to mate and begin the next generation, literally starving to death in the process.

 Wingspan: 110 – 160 mm